Serranus Clinton Hastings: Accused of Native American genocide

+Defense of Hastings

+A defense of Hastings was published in 2023 stating "there is no assertion and no evidence that [Hastings] killed, or knew in advance of any plan to kill, Indians.
+In fact, he testified under oath in the legislature's 1860 investigation into the Mendocino Indian Wars that he had no knowledge of any Indian killings before they occurred, and that the militia that committed the killings he is now accused of was appointed and controlled by the California Governor.

+"Rather, Hastings used the California law of the time to help settlers petition the Governor to establish a local police force (the militia), which was charged with protecting his and the other settlers' lives and property."

+The article also states that "the school's leadership's decision to change the name had more to do with money and political clout than weighing against his alleged shortcomings objective factors that compared a notable individual's contributions to society and the school," and that "the school's leadership and California's legislature and governor simply accepted as gospel what the New York Times said about him [...]"

 Later life

 Hastings continued to practice law after his term as Attorney General ended, and also became a member of the Henley, Hastings & Co. bank firm located in Sacramento, California.
-The banking firm failed, with little loss to him though.
+The banking firm failed, though with little loss to Hastings himself.
 Around 1857, he left professional life, and started investing in real estate.
 He and his wife had seven more children after this: Charles Foster Dio., Douglas, Uhler, Robert Paul, Flora Azalea, Ella, and Lillie.
 He gradually acquired around one hundred lots of real estate in San Francisco, and bought large tracts of land in Solano, Napa, Lake, and Sacramento counties.
 In 1861, he put up many four-room buildings in the south side of San Francisco for the poor with the money he earned in real estate.
 The rent was $10 a month, and as a business venture it was a success.
 By 1862, he was worth $900,000, which was largely attributed to his real estate investments.
 In 1865, he traveled to Europe; four years later he accompanied William H. Seward to view the recently purchased territory of Alaska.

 Hastings College of Law, which later became part of the University of California, was founded on March 28, 1878, from his donation of $100,000.
 The college offered him the position of dean and he accepted the offer.
 He was professor of comparative jurisprudence at the college as well, a position he held until 1887.
 He helped establish St. Catherine Academy in Benicia, California, with a donation of $6,000.
 He also helped publish two volumes of the botany of the Pacific coast.
 His contribution to botany would later be recognized by having the plant genus Hastingsia named after him.

 Hastings died at the age of 78 on February 18, 1893, in San Francisco, California.
 He was buried at St. Helena Public Cemetery in St. Helena, California.